 - Substance abuse

 - Nutrition and poor overall health

-- Over consumption of caffeine
+- Over-consumption of caffeine

 Without knowing the root cause of depression and anxiety, it is hard to find the right relief and cure.
 Therefore, it is crucial that you do your own research and take inventory of your own health to find the possible culprit for the symptoms.
-Ultimately, you must become your own advocate because nobody knows your body and symptoms better than yourself despite what the health professionals tells you.
+Ultimately, you must become your own advocate because nobody knows your body and symptoms better than yourself despite what the health professionals tell you.

 Different people, different results.

 One thing to keep in mind is that what works for one person may not work for the other person.
 There are groups of people whose lives were saved from these medications and that is great news.
 But most of the people who have tried those medications unfortunately did not find the relief that they needed.
 There are also people who swear by natural remedies and that is because they worked for them.
 The list goes on.
 The point is that there is no single standard treatment plan for everybody because we are all different and so are our bodies.

 Because there is no single treatment plan that works for everybody and depression and anxiety can be persistent throughout one’s life, it can be a life-long journey to find that relief for you.
 Also, keep in mind that sometimes treatment A works and it might help alleviate the symptom for a few years but you might find yourself back on the journey again.
 That is because sometimes treatment plan needs to be reevaluated throughout the course and might need an adjustment or even a new regimen.
 Depression and anxiety are such common illness/symptoms, however, we can not underestimate them for they can be complex in this way.